Benefits of sensory play for toddlers and preschoolers

 We know kids learn by playing, and this is true for sensory activities too.
 Children are very engaged when they can dive in and really experience what they are playing with.
 They retain the information better too.

-Sensory play helps the brain make connections.
+Sensory play helps the brain make nerve connections.
 Seriously, you are helping your children get smarter by encouraging this sort of activity.
-Sensory play helps with cognitive development, fine motor skills, and gross motor skills.
+Sensory play helps with cognitive growth and development, fine motor skills, and gross motor skills.
 It encourages independent thinking and problem-solving.

 We all know there are certain sensations that just soothe us.
 The same is true for children.
 Sensory activities can be quite calming for kids.
 Learning what calms them down can help kids learn to deal with difficult situations.

 Have you ever had the experience of smelling something and suddenly you remember a whole different place and time?
 The senses are heavily tied to our memories.
 Sensory activities help enhance this development in the brain.

 Exposure Can Help Sensitivities

 Sensory play can help children with some sensory sensitivities.
 If your child is hesitant about or bothered by loud noises then slow exposure to them in safe environments can build up tolerances.
 Picky eaters often dislike the textures of foods.
 Being able to touch and explore these textures without the pressure to eat can help them work through these aversions.
 These are just a few examples.
 But exposure to things that cause us discomfort in a way that we still feel safe can help us overcome some of these obstacles.